ELI5: What is an API?

 There are several reasons why APIs are so important.

-For a start, APIs also make sure your data doesn’t just sit in siloes.
+For a start, APIs make sure your data doesn’t just sit in siloes.
 Instead, you can put it to use.
 With APIs, your software programs can access, manipulate and store your data to your liking.
 (And share it with your other applications, too.)

 Beyond unlocking your data, APIs allow your software and designs to make use of the functions and features of other programs and websites.
 In other words, APIs help programmers avoid reinventing the wheel every time they start a new project.